UHassam0/CI2-Noughts-Crosses/README.md

 + I've had to define empty too many times - potential for global variable definiton but want to avoid the risks of that

++ favicon

 + Not refreshing the Game winner message on New Game - also consider saying whether winner is player or 'PC'
 + Doesn't restart game to choose token again
 + Once New Game called no longer calles PC turn
     - This was resolved by clearing the game message as the presence of the game message prevents turns

++ doesn't recognise middle vertical line as a win
+    - added additional line to caseWin5 to cover this

 ### Solved Bugs